Humanitarian Consultancy and Training

 What is TorqAid

 TorqAid is an Australian-based international development consultancy which has operated since 1992.
 It offers a range of humanitarian, development and training services across Australia and overseas.
 Its Directors, Chris and Marilyn Piper, are experienced humanitarian and development practitioners, who, between them, have worked in the Asian-Pacific region; Eastern and Southern Africa; Central America; the US; Europe; and Australia.
 TorqAid is also supported by the TorqAid Advisory Team (TAT), which is a pool of sectoral and country/regional experts.

 ONLINE DISASTER RISK MANAGEMENT (DRM) TRAINING

 Are you interested in enrolling in our accredited Disaster Risk Management (DRM) program?
-This consists of five modules, three relating to DRM; one to Effective Community Engagement; and the fifth one to Complex Humanitarian Emergencies (CHEs), using the Syrian crisis.
+This consists of five modules, three relating to DRM; one to Effective Community Engagement; and the fifth one to Complex Humanitarian Emergencies (CHEs), using the Syrian crisis as a key example.
 When accompanied by a follow-up assignment, this DRM receives tertiary-level accreditation.
-Whilst you are welcome to work through the material at your own pace, you might want to consider also joining our seven week ‘intensives’, when a cohort of students are encouraged to closely dialogue with each other in the forums.
+Whilst you are welcome to work through the material at your own pace, you might want to consider also joining our twelve week ‘intensives’, when a cohort of students are encouraged to closely dialogue with each other in the forums.
 The current intensive is running up until the 25th Nov 2016; and then we have two intensives planned for 2017 (6th Feb – 28th April; and 3rd July – 22nd Sept).

 Consultancies are primarily humanitarian focused.
 They include the preparation for, response to, and recovery from, a range of hazards and potential disasters.

 As well as separately teaching at university and in schools, accredited training is offered in two main subjects: Disaster Risk Management (DRM) and Participatory Project Management (PPM).

 Upcoming Training Dates

 Our online DRM program (consisting of six modules) is now up and running, with a number of students/participants wrapping up the 2016 ‘intensive’.
 New people are able to join at any time, to work through the material on a self-paced study process.
 There will be a second seven week intensive starting in mid-October, for those who particularly want to join that, and maximise the dialogue between participants.
 Other intensives will be run throughout 2017.